timrehm/timrehm.github.io/_posts/2026-5-24-leverage.md

   <img src="/plots/2026HLwOBA.svg" style="max-width: 100%; width: 100%;">
 </p>

 What does one take away from this?
-The weighted average of wOBA values in high-leverage situations (HLwOBA)
+The weighted average of wOBA values in high-leverage situations (HLwOBA) is lower than the mean wOBA, but is within uncerainty (one standard deviation).
+Only around 10$\%$ of PA are in high leverage.